devibole/mr_breast_cancer/README.md

 In the cleaned scripts added here, those paths are grouped in a single `config` block near the top of each file.

-## What Has Been Added So Far

-- Annotated ancestry-specific MR scripts for `EUR`, `EAS`, and `AFR`
-- Manuscript-based placeholder folders for all remaining analysis families
-- A code-fetch checklist tying manuscript sections to likely source scripts in the current workspace
-- A folder-level README describing inputs, outputs, and workflow expectations

-## Notes

-- The original analysis code remains untouched in the parent workspace.
-- The public-facing repository contains cleaned copies intended for annotation and organization.
-- Controlled-access datasets are not included in this repository.